 Teeth per Inch (TPI) or Blade Pitch

-The number of teeth that a saw blade has per inch gives definition to the pitch of a band saw blade.
-This means that a band saw blade that features a lower angle offers cuts that are faster, but often comes with a cutting surface that is rougher.
-At the same time, the higher the pitch, the cleaner, and smoother the cut are what you can expect.
+The number of teeth that a saw blade has per inch defines the pitch of a band saw blade.
+This means that a band saw blade that features a lower angle offers faster cuts, but often comes with a rougher cutting surface.
+At the same time, the higher the pitch, the cleaner, and smoother the cut that you can expect.
 The cut, however, will be slower.

-Materials that are thinner need a feed rate that is slower.
+Thinner materials need a slower feed rate.
 This means that a blade that features a higher TPI is ideal here.
 Also, a thicker material needs a faster feed rate, which is why a blade with a lower TPI blade is ideal in this situation.

 Kerf or Thickness